 Assigning Tickets to Groups

-There are several ways to assign ticket to the specific group:
+There are several ways to assign a ticket to the specific group:

-- Manually - in the left side bar on ticket page, using bulk actions on requests page, use embedded widget, use ticket submission form in the help center;
+- Manually - in the right sidebar on the ticket page, using bulk actions on requests page, use an embedded widget, use ticket submission form in the help center;

 Sample Use Cases

-In order to organize workflow in such a way, you need to perform following actions:
+In order to organize workflow in such a way, you need to perform the following actions: